 As the lunar module controllers raced to power up the Aquarius, Aaron had made it in to mission control.
 “When I walked in the room, I intentionally did not put a headset on because I could see each of the flight controllers had zoomed in and were trying to sort the problem out from the perspective of their individual subsystem,” he says.
 He walked behind the controllers, looked at their data, and listened to what they were saying to the back rooms.
 Finally he sat down beside the embattled command and service module controller Liebergot and plugged his headset in.
 “I said, ‘Sy, we’ve got to power the command module down,’” recalls Aaron.

 Aaron didn’t just want the command module powered down to minimal systems only.
 He meant powered down as in off.
-No guidance system, no heaters to keep back the cold of space, no telemetry to help controllers diagnose the problem.
-Nothing.
+No guidance system, no heaters to keep back the cold of space, no telemetry to help controllers diagnose problems.
+Zilch.
 Aaron was concerned that even a minimal power draw from the batteries would leave them with nothing for re-entry.

-But Without The Odyssey’s Guidance System telling the crew precisely which way they were pointing in space, how would they be able to align the spacecraft correctly to perform the free-return trajectory maneuver?
+But without the Odyssey’s guidance system telling the crew precisely which way they were pointing in space, how were they going to align the spacecraft correctly to perform the free-return trajectory maneuver?

 The answer was to rely on the lunar module’s guidance system, which had at its heart an identical computer to the one in the Odyssey’s guidance system.
 However, the lunar module’s guidance system had been powered off for most of the way to the moon—it had no clue as to which way it was pointing.
 The crew would have to transfer the alignment information manually from the command module’s computer to the lunar module’s computer before pulling the plug in the Odyssey.